 out of a possible 100 points

-Kansas is one of three states that still don’t allow transgender people to change the gender markers on their birth certificates.
 Changing the gender marker on a driver’s license requires a court order or a medical declaration, and changing them on a birth certificate requires an updated ID or a signed doctor’s note.
 There is no statewide discrimination law protecting people on the basis of sexual orientation or gender identity, though state employees and the employees of private companies contracting with the state have received those protections via executive order.

 There is no conversion therapy ban in Kansas.
 Same-sex couples can adopt, but adoption agencies can discriminate against them on religious freedom grounds.
 Same-sex couples who aren’t biologically related to their child must petition for step-parent adoption to be listed on the birth certificate.

 Governor Laura Kelly ran on a pro-LGBT+ platform, and her first act as governor was to reinstate protections on the basis of gender identity and sexual orientation for state employees.
 The state’s two senators both have dire voting records on LGBT+ issues.
 The Preservation of Religious Freedom Act allows people to challenge government mandates on religious grounds.